nikhita/enhancements/keps/sig-cli/2590-kubectl-subresource/README.md

 new flag `--subresource=[subresource-name]` which will allow fetching and updating `status` and `scale` subresources for all API resources.

-Note that the api contract against the subresource is identical to a full resource.
+Note that the API contract against the subresource is identical to a full resource.
 Therefore updating the status subresource to hold new value which could protentially be reconciled by a controller to a different value is *expected behavior*.